lean/absolute-json/README.md

 absolute-json
 =========

-A complete tool to keep all the front-end via a json.
-You can manipulate all the texts and HTML attributes automatically.
+A complete tool to maintain all the front-end through a json.
+You can manipulate all text and HTML attributes automatically.